ehsansdr/snake-in-java/README.md

-snake game in java
+**snake game in java
-with sound!!!!
+with sound !!!!**

+`now I set gameOver and eating and button sound to the game so we have soundtrack during our game`

 ![img.png](img.png)

-here we have spatial game snake with details
+Here we have spatial game snake with details

-GAME OVER panel that appear when you lose
+GAME OVER panel that appear when you lose and playing game over song

 ![img_1.png](img_1.png)